rodneyshupe/Cookbook/Recipes/Entrees/Pork/GrilledPorkLoinRoast.rst

 -----------

 - 1 3-pound (1.35 kg) Pork Loin Roast
-- 8-10 rashers Bacon
 - Kosher Salt
 - fresh cracked pepper
 - 1/4 cup Pesto (can use premade from a jar)
+- 8-10 rashers Bacon

 Directions
 ----------

-1. Butterfly or Roll cut the roast to create a flat piece about 1/2 inch thick.
+1. Butterfly or roll-cut the roast to create a flat piece about 1/2 inch thick, then season with salt and pepper.
-   Season with Salt and Pepper.
-2. Spread out pesto sauce to cover on side of flatted roast.
+2. Spread out pesto sauce to cover one side of the flattened roast.
-3. Roll roast back up.
-Wrap with Bacon and tie with butcher twine.
+3. Roll roast back up, wrap with bacon, and tie with butcher twine.
-4. Roast on indirect heat with a pan under nether to catch the drippings until pork has an internal temperature 160F (approx 1 hour)
+4. Roast on indirect heat with a pan underneath to catch the drippings until pork reaches an internal temperature of 160F, about 1 hour.